kolinpaul/kolinpaul.github.io/_pages/about_einstein.md

----
-permalink: /
-title: "Welcome to my Cyber Space"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 My research interests focus on the use of (embedded) heterogeneous [gpu, cpu, FPGA] systems in the design of high performance accelerators for HPC, affordable health care, security of cyberphysical systems and [more recently] quantum computing.
 I lead the  Systems Activities [Transpiler and Pulse Generation] of the **Quantum Computer Project** at IIT Delhi funded by the **National Quantum Mission**.
 I am always in the lookout for folks who are interested in a  doing a PhD.I will only respond to emails  requesting for positions in my group if the email has the word “_hollings_” in the salutation --- the word is an anagram for where I spent the first part of my life and is part of my sweetest memories.
 I am looking for students who would line to work in the general area of Computer Architecture and Embedded Systems.